 '''

 chdef -t osimage -o 610SNimage

-installp_bundle="xCATaixSN,xCATaixSSH"
+installp bundle="xCATaixSN,xCATaixSSH"

 '''

 Note: Make sure the xCATaixSN comes first!
-There is a temporary issue with the AIX openssh install ppackage that requires that it be done in a separate bundle file that comes after the xCATaixSN bundle (which contains the openssl dependency.).
+There is a temporary issue with the AIX openssh installp package that requires that it be done in a separate bundle file that comes after the xCATaixSN bundle (which contains the openssh dependency.).